weebNeedWeed/ws-intro-to-cfn/content/3-CloudFormation/3.1-Fundamental/3.1.3-Resources/_index.md

       ImageId: <replace with your ami>
 ```

 You will notice that we use **!Ref InstanceType** to fill out the the property *InstanceType*.
-The **!Ref** function allows you to reference parameters in your resources.
+The **Ref** function allows you to reference parameters in your resources.
 In this case, we reference the *InstanceType* parameter we have defined early in this workshop.
-You will learn about **!Ref** and other **Intrinsic Functions** in the next chapter.
+You will learn about **Ref** and other **Intrinsic Functions** in the next chapter.

 5\.
 Open the AWS Console, go to EC2.